Tinamous/PawnShy/README.md

 This is my entry to the Have I Been Pwned API competition.

 Based on the fair ground game Coconut shy.
-The aim is to known out as many pawns as possible using either your email address or website that hasn't been pwned (good luck with that!).
+The aim is to knock out as many pawns as possible using either your email address or website that hasn't been pwned (good luck with that!).

 ## Videos: